Bilirubin

 Bilirubin (BR) (adopted from German, originally bili, for bile, plus ruber, Latin for red) is a red-orange compound that occurs as the reduction product of biliverdin, a breakdown product of heme.
-It's further broken down in the colon to urobilinogen, most of which becomes stercobilin, causing the brown color of feces.
+It is further broken down in the colon to urobilinogen, most of which becomes stercobilin, causing the brown color of feces.
 Some unconverted urobilinogen, metabolised to urobilin, provides the straw-yellow color in urine.

 Although bilirubin is usually found in animals rather than plants, at least one plant species, Strelitzia nicolai, is known to contain the pigment.

 Structure

 Bilirubin consists of an open-chain tetrapyrrole.
 It is formed by oxidative cleavage of a porphyrin in heme, which affords biliverdin.
 Biliverdin is reduced to bilirubin.
 After conjugation with glucuronic acid, bilirubin is water-soluble and can be excreted.

 Bilirubin is structurally similar to the pigment phycobilin used by certain algae to capture light energy, and to the pigment phytochrome used by plants to sense light.
 All of these contain an open chain of four pyrrolic rings.

 Like these other pigments, some of the double-bonds in bilirubin isomerize when exposed to light.
 This isomerization is relevant to the phototherapy of jaundiced newborns: the E,Z-isomers of bilirubin formed upon light exposure are more soluble than the unilluminated Z,Z-isomer, as the possibility of intramolecular hydrogen bonding is removed.
 Increased solubility allows the excretion of unconjugated bilirubin in bile.

 Some textbooks and research articles show the incorrect geometric isomer of bilirubin.
 The naturally occurring isomer is the Z,Z-isomer.